 Find children’s books about autism that can help your child relate and develop a better understanding.
 Reading a book together allows them to see it as normal and to ask questions.
 There are also many popular shows that have introduced autistic characters, like Sesame Street, Daniel Tiger’s Neighborhood, Arthur, Pablo, and Hero Elementary.

-ABA Therapy in Springfield, MO
+ABA Therapy in Springfield and Joplin, MO

 To learn more about our services or answer additional questions, visit our website or call (417) 818-5784 today.